rvente/Templates/README.md

 # Templates

-This repository provides a basis of for creating documents in various markup languages
+This repository provides a basis of for creating documents in various LaTeX and Pandoc-Flavored 5Markdown

 You need `make`,`pandoc`,`latex`, `xelatex`, `pdflatex` and `biber` to get it up and running.
 You can usually get those packages by just installing `pandoc` which has `textlive` as a dependency.
 From then, it's just as easy as running `make` in each of the respective directories.
 In each of the makefiles, I describe things to note when using each of the templates.